Pita Taufatofua

-Pita Nikolas Taufatofua (born 5 November 1983) is a Tongan athlete in taekwondo and cross-country skiing.
+Pita Nikolas Taufatofua (born 5 November 1983) is a Tongan athlete in taekwondo, cross-country skiing, and canoe.
 He is also a UNICEF ambassador and motivational speaker and lives in Brisbane, Australia.

-Taufatofua became internationally famous after appearing in a traditional Tongan taʻovala wrapped around his waist, with his chest bared and oiled as Tonga's flagbearer in the 2016 Summer Olympics opening ceremony in Rio de Janeiro, Brazil.
+Taufatofua became internationally famous after appearing in a traditional Tongan taʻovala wrapped around his waist, with his chest bared and oiled, as Tonga's flagbearer in the 2016 Summer Olympics opening ceremony in Rio de Janeiro, Brazil.
 He went on to reprise his role as flagbearer for the 2018 Winter Olympics and the 2020 Summer Olympics.

 Early life

 Taufatofua was born in Australia on 5 November 1983 and raised in Tonga.
 He attended Tonga Side School and Tonga High School, and graduated from Saint Peter's Lutheran College in Brisbane in 2000.
-His Tongan father, Pita Faiva Taufatofua, would later be appointed as governor of Haʻapai in 2021; his mother is Australian of British descent.
+His Tongan father, Dr Pita Faiva Taufatofua, would later be appointed as governor of Haʻapai in 2021; his mother is Australian of British descent.
 He began practicing taekwondo at age five.

 His childhood included traditional Tongan activities such as harvesting cassava.

 Sports career

 Taekwondo career

 In the course of his career he has experienced, by one account, "six broken bones, three torn ligaments, three months in a wheelchair, a year and a half on crutches and hundreds of hours of physiotherapy".

-At the 2016 Oceania Taekwondo Olympic Qualification Tournament in February in Port Moresby, Papua New Guinea, he won his semi-final 4-3 before winning in the final against the 15th ranked fighter in the world to qualify for the 2016 Olympics.
+At the 2016 Oceania Taekwondo Olympic Qualification Tournament in February in Port Moresby, Papua New Guinea, he won his semi-final 4–3 before winning in the final against the 15th ranked fighter in the world to qualify for the 2016 Olympics.
 He had previously tried to qualify for the Olympics on two occasions.
 He was the first athlete from Tonga to compete in the Olympics in taekwondo.
 He was Tonga's flagbearer for the opening ceremony.

+Taufatofua did not qualify for the 2024 Summer Olympics in either taekwondo or kayak.